 TEACHING @ PENN STATE

-IST 597 - REPRODUCIBILITY IN THE DATA-DRIVEN SCIENCES
+IST 597.004 - REPRODUCIBILITY IN THE DATA-DRIVEN SCIENCES

-IST 230 - LANGUAGE, LOGIC, AND DISCRETE MATHEMATICS
+IST 230 - LANGUAGE, LOGIC AND DISCRETE MATHEMATICS

 IST 230 is one of the five introductory core courses for the baccalaureate degree program in Information Sciences and Technology.
 The purpose of IST 230 is to provide students with an understanding of an array of mathematical concepts and methods which form the foundation of modern information science, in a form that will be relevant and useful for IST students.
 The course draws material from several mathematical disciplines: formal language theory, mathematical logic, discrete mathematics.